 Prerequisites: Upper-division standing or permission of instructor.
 Informally, I will also presuppose the notation of first-order logic with quantifiers.
-If you ever took a logic class, you've seen this; if not, don't worry: I expect anyone who dares to sign up for a class on the philosophy of mathematics to pick this up quickly.
+If you ever took a logic class, you've seen this; if you haven't, don't worry: you'll quickly pick it up.